 BUT God, being greater and His unconditional love as my Heavenly Father, reached down and put His hand on my heart and began to pull out the weeds.
 The blinders began to come off and I started to see past the weeds.
 I was able focus on the life I could see in the making and look to what is ahead.

 God has given us the tools to uproot toxic thinking in our minds.
-But if we don’t use them – they’ll be of no use.
+If we don’t use the tools, they’ll be of no use.
 If I never used one tool in my garden – I would never see it grow or enjoy it’s fruits.
-We literally have access to Heaven’s plan, His life giving thinking which is ours for the taking…Yep it’s totally our choice.
+We literally have access to Heaven’s plan, His life- giving thinking which is ours for the taking…Yep it’s totally our choice.

 I am tired of choosing toxic thinking.
 As God is continuing to do a work in my life in several areas I see the truth of what He has prepared for me.
 Is it hard?
 ABSOLUTELY… I have cried many times, feeling like I don’t want to press through – but the reward of staying steady and working towards the kind of thinking that will transform not only my feelings, but my behavior, is what I am choosing.
 I choose life!